rflowers45/rflowers45-github.io/index.md

 ***Technology/Langauges Used***

-.NET 6 framework, MVC format, SignalR, Javascript, JQuery, and C#.
+.NET 6 framework, MVC format, SignalR, Javascript, JQuery, MSSQL Server and C#.

 ***Challenges***
 - Multiple Players
 - SignalR Usage
-- Asynchronous Timer
+- SignalR Database Connection

 ***Solutions***
 - The feature of having multiple players proved to be the most challenging aspect of this project.
 With enough research, I was able to successfully incorporate multiple players into the game.
 Below is some code providing an idea of how this was accomplished: